salaros/mr-press-theme/README.md

-# Wordress template sample theme
+# Wordress template theme

 A sample theme of wordpress-template project.
-It is a child theme of Timber starter theme, featuring Twitter bootstrap styled HTML5 boilerplate stucture
+It is a theme created out of Timber starter theme, featuring Twitter bootstrap styled HTML5 boilerplate stucture